mczuchnowski/mczuchnowski.github.io/_posts/2015-04-07-activity-feed-with-fine-grained-control.md

 <h2>Bonus Round: Devise</h2>

 This is all candy canes and sugar plum fairies until you decide to add user-related actions to the feed when Devise is your tool of choice.
 Let's assume we just want an activity to be generated when a new user registers.
 This means we have to override the ```create``` action of the users controller.
-I already describe the exact method in <a href="http://mczuchnowski.github.io/tutorials/2015/03/23/dynamic-flash-messages-in-devise/">this blog post</a>.
+I already described the exact method in <a href="http://mczuchnowski.github.io/tutorials/2015/03/23/dynamic-flash-messages-in-devise/">this blog post</a>.
 In this case we want to override the registrations controller's ```create``` action by adding one line just under the ```if resource.persisted?``` condition:

 {% highlight ruby %}
 # app/controllers/registrations_controller.rb